real food. real life.

 Original Recipe found here or in her cookbook!

-This has quickly become the evening treat to have in our house.
-This variety, using almond butter is particularly awesome, which is why I'm sharing it with you today.
-However, if you're not into buying the insanely expensive almond butter or perhaps there's a nut allergy nearby, you can omit any of the ingredients except the bananas, they are kind of essential to making it 'ice cream'.
+This is the evening treat to have in our house.
+This variety, using almond butter is particularly awesome.
+However, if you're not into buying the insanely expensive almond butter or perhaps there's a nut allergy nearby, you can omit any of the ingredients except the bananas, they are kind of essential.
 All other ingredients can be swapped, left out, adjusted, whatever!
 And you don't really have to measure, we never do, just kind of go for it.
 Take the risk.
 You can do it.

 And another fantastic use for ripe bananas!
 Just be sure you peel and chop them BEFORE you put them in the freezer.
 You'll thank yourself later.